dgawlik/diffy/README.md

 ...brownfox++[jumping]over...
 ```

-Now the output is one line for insert|delete|replace
+Now the output is one line per insert|delete|replace
 with preceding 7 characters and followed by 4 characters.

-But this symbolic representation can be confusing what if
+If this symbolic representation is be confusing there is an
-we could have it color printed?
+option to display modifications in color.

 Let's modify our first example:
 ```java